The Oak Project

 The future of forests in southern Sweden — oak ecosystems in a changing climate.

-A research programme exploring the future of forests in southern Sweden — and charting the course for climate-resilient oak ecosystems.
+A research program exploring the future of forests in southern Sweden — and charting the course for climate-resilient oak ecosystems.

 About the project